 Participants Served

-The total number of participants in the selected program in the specified fiscal year.
+The total number of participants in a given program during a specified fiscal year.

 Provider Region